apstanisic/zmaj/packages/docs/docs/webhooks.md

 In the future, it will support additional events (auth events...).

 Events format stored in database is "action.resource".
 For example, to trigger on created post, Every collection is a resource.
-Collection is camel cased table.
 Create posts will be `create.posts`, update comments `update.comments`, delete users `delete.zmajUsers`.
 Using system collections is experimental.